Seahawks Thursday injury report: Nine sit out, eight more limited

 Had the Seahawks practiced Thursday, 17 players would have been out or limited.

-That includes five starters who were listed as out: defensive end Jadeveon Clowney (core), defensive tackle Jarren Reed (ankle), left tackle Duane Brown (biceps/knee), left guard Mike Iupati (neck) and tight end Luke Willson (hamstring).
+That includes five starters who were listed as out: defensive end Jadeveon Clowney (core), defensive tackle Jarran Reed (ankle), left tackle Duane Brown (biceps/knee), left guard Mike Iupati (neck) and tight end Luke Willson (hamstring).

 Seattle, however, didn’t actually practice on Thanksgiving, taking the day off.
 But the NFL required the Seahawks to release an injury report, which was officially an approximation of how things would have looked had they taken the field.
 And basically, it was how things looked when the Seahawks practiced on Wednesday.